-The Museum follows accounting standards set by the FASB.
-The financial statement presentation follows the recommendations of FASB Accounting Standards Codification (ASC) 958-205.
+MHS follows accounting standards set by the FASB.
+The financial statement presentation follows the requirements of FASB Accounting Standards Codification (ASC) 958-205.

-(e) Fair Value Measurements
+Fair Value Measurements

-The fair value of the Museum's financial instruments classified as cash, receivables, prepaid expenses, accounts payable and other liabilities and long-term liabilities due within one year approximate carrying value due to the short-term nature of these accounts.
+The fair value of MHS' financial instruments classified as cash, receivables, inventories, prepaid expenses, accounts payable and other liabilities and long-term liabilities due within one year approximate carrying value due to the short-term nature of these accounts.

-The Museum determines the fair value of certain assets and liabilities on a recurring basis through application of ASC 820.
+MHS determines the fair value of certain assets and liabilities on a recurring basis through application of ASC 820.